newlandsvalley/music-projects/README.md

 Elm
 ---

-Much of the same ground is covered in the elm projects.
+Much of the same ground is covered in the Elm projects.
 However, these are no longer being actively maintained - in favour of the purescript implementations.
+It is unlikely that I will continue to maintain them beyond Elm 0.18 although I may accept PRs.

 Scala
 -----